mattman2864/Obsidian/Work.md

-The work done on a system by a constant force is defined to be the *product of the component of the force in the direction of motion and the distance through which the force acts*.
+The work done on a [[System]] by a constant [[Force]] is defined to be the *product of the component of the force in the direction of motion and the distance through which the force acts*.
 For a constant force, this is expressed in equation form as
 $$W=|F|(\cos{\theta})|d|$$
-where $W$ is work, $d$ is the displacement of the
+where $W$ is work, $d$ is the displacement of the system, and $\theta$ is the angle between the force vector $F$ and the displacement vector $d$.
+We can also write this as
+$$W=Fd\cos\theta$$
+To find the work done on a system that undergoes motion that is not one-way or that is in two or three dimensions, we divide the motion into one-way one-dimensional segments and add up the work done over each segment.